QuinAsura/Q-Learning-Frameworks/README.md

-#Q-Learning-Framework
+#QLB - Q Learning Based Optimal Energy Management Bot.
-This is a general framework that could be tweaked to run your own Q-learning RL algorithms.
+The standalone python file funcitons using the data generated NN_Solar_Predictor folder.
+It can also be tweaked to run your own Q-learning RL algorithms.

 ##Required
 It is implemented in python 2.7.
 It contains an example which will put you on track for twisting the framework to suit your purpose.